chemousesi/mmd-gans-implementation/README.md

 - go to `MMD_DCGANS_feature_training_final.ipynb` and run the notebook boxes
 - this was run on a V100 GPU with 32 Ram

-please feel free to email me in case of Questions @ chems.benaziza@gmail.com
+please feel free to email me in case of Questions @ chems.benaziza[ at ] gmail.com

 ## Authors